Hon. Rupert Legge1

 Humphrey Legge, 8th Earl of Dartmouth was born on 14 March 1888.1 He was the son of William Heneage Legge, 6th Earl of Dartmouth and Lady Mary Coke.1 He married Roma Ernestine Horlick, daughter of Sir Ernest Burford Horlick, 2nd Bt. and Jane Shillaber Martin, on 10 April 1923.1 He died on 16 October 1962 at age 74.1

-He gained the rank of Commander in the service of the Royal Navy.1 He fought in the First World War, where he was mentioned in despatches.1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1919.1 He was decorated with the award of the King's Police Medal (K.P.M.).1 He held the office of Deputy Lieutenant (D.L.) of Staffordshire between 1927 and 1939.1 He was Assistant Chief Constable of Staffordshire between 1928 and 1932.1 He was Chief Constable of Berkshire between 1932 and 1953.1 He was decorated with the award of the Grand Officer, Order of Orange-Nassau of the Netherlands.1 He was invested as a Commander, Royal Victorian Order (C.V.O.) in 1947.1 He succeeded to the title of 9th Baron Dartmouth, of Dartmouth, Devon [E., 1682] on 28 February 1958.1 He succeeded to the title of 8th Viscount Lewisham, of co.
-Kent [G.B., 1711] on 28 February 1958.1 He succeeded to the title of 8th Earl of Dartmouth [G.B., 1711] on 28 February 1958.1
+He gained the rank of Commander in the Royal Navy.1 He fought in the First World War, where he was mentioned in despatches.1 He was awarded the Distinguished Service Order (D.S.O.) in 1919.1 He was awarded the King's Police Medal (K.P.M.)1 He held the office of Deputy Lieutenant (D.L.) of Staffordshire between 1927 and 1939.1 He was Assistant Chief Constable of Staffordshire between 1928 and 1932.1 He was Chief Constable of Berkshire between 1932 and 1953.1 He was awarded the Grand Officer, Order of Orange-Nassau of the Netherlands.1 He was appointed Commander, Royal Victorian Order (C.V.O.) in 1947.1 He succeeded as the 9th Baron Dartmouth, of Dartmouth, Devon [E., 1682] on 28 February 1958.1 He succeeded as the 8th Viscount Lewisham, of co.
+Kent [G.B., 1711] on 28 February 1958.1 He succeeded as the 8th Earl of Dartmouth [G.B., 1711] on 28 February 1958.1

 Children of Humphrey Legge, 8th Earl of Dartmouth and Roma Ernestine Horlick